 Tiger Airways (www.tigerairways.com) Budget carrier serving Bali, Jakarta and Surabaya from Australia and Singapore.

 Virgin Australia (www.virginaustralia.com) Serves Bali from several Australian cities.

 Check websites to get an idea of airfares to Indonesia.
 Don't limit yourself to major sites either; search for 'Indonesian airfares' and you may well find sites belonging to small travel agents who specialise in Indonesian travel.
 This can be particularly helpful when you are trying to book a complex itinerary to remote locations.

 Asia Indonesia is closely linked to most of Asia.
-A plethora of airlines serves Bali and Jakarta, but carriers like AirAsia and Lion Air serve a huge range of Indonesian cities from major Asian cities.
+A plethora of airlines serves Bali and Jakarta.

 Australia Australia is well served with numerous direct flights to Bali and Jakarta from all major cities on multiple carriers.

 Canada From Canada you'll change planes at an Asian hub for Bali and Jakarta.